mgussekloo/laravel-facet-filter/README.md

 This package provides simple facet filtering (sometimes called Faceted Search or Faceted Navigation) in Laravel projects.
 It helps narrow down query results based on the attributes of your models.

-- Free to use, no dependencies
+- Free, no dependencies
-- Easy to set up
+- Easy, no complex queries to write
-- Includes everything to get started, no need to write complex queries yourself
+- Includes everything to get started
 - Flexible

 ### Contributing